Tucsen Launches Libra 3405/3412: Global Shutter CMOS Cameras Powering High-Throughput Digital Pathology Systems

 Whole Slide Imaging

-The Libra 3405/3412 series features a broad spectral range of 350–1100 nm, making it highly versatile for both standard four-channel fluorescence imaging (DAPI–FITC–Cy3–Cy5) and advanced applications involving near-infrared (NIR) channels.
+The Libra 3405/3412 cameras deliver a broad spectral response from 350 to 1100 nm, enabling both standard DAPI–FITC–Cy3–Cy5 fluorescence imaging and advanced near-infrared (NIR) applications.

 QE Curve Fitting Chart